create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 }
 ```

+Additionally it is always possible to get a node by name using `Browser.currentScene.getNamedNode(name)` or by adding a `USE` reference as seen above (TouchSensor).

 ## Accessing initializeOnly and outputOnly Fields of Other Nodes

 The script can access any `inputOutput`, `inputOnly` or `outputOnly` fields of any node to which it has a pointer and when the `directOutput` field is set to `TRUE`: